sartak/advent-of-code/2023/README.md

 Part 1 was quick and easy.
 Part 2 I ended up with an exponential solution (maintain a queue of card IDs to process; I could have at least cached the score of each card…).
 I had a working solution at 00:07:31 (which would have put me somewhere between rank 101-200), but it took too long to run so I assumed I hit an infinite loop.
 I faffed around for a bit, ran a release build (which still took 5 seconds), and got the star at 14 mins.
 (I'm much happier with the much better time complexity of my tidied solution.)

+# Day 5

+Part 1 was okay.
+A little overcomplicated perhaps.
+If needed I could have trivally extended my solution to handle multiple branching paths.
+Unfortunately that was not the direction part 2 went.

+Part 2 was brutal.
+Learning from my lesson yesterday, I left the naive solution running in the background for a while, but they wouldn't let me get away with that this time.
+It took me about three minutes to restructure the code to support ranges, but then I spent nearly all the two hours writing and debugging the range intersection code.
+I was able to simplify the problem by handling only one segment of the range (the beginning) at a time, but that still left 8 branches to debug.
+So many off-by-one errors.
+Unlike day 3 though, I never really felt frustrated.
+The problem was wrapping my head around the range logic, rather than having some unknown bug somewhere with no great debugging tools.
+So, even though it took me far longer to solve, I greatly preferred today over day 3.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |